r4mz3r0/Lora-Academy/src/docs/index.md

 # Lesson 2: Network

+Building a LoRa Gateway and End Node

 1. Recap: What is LoRa?
 LoRa stands for long-range.
 2. LoRa and LoRaWan
 	- Low power communication
 	- Affordable communication
 	- Future of technology
 3. The Microprocessor
+	- No matter what we are building-Gateway or end Noode the device needs to have a microprocessor to control it.
+	- Raspberry Pi's and Arduino's are well known microprocessors.
+	- Eventually build nodes using a microprocessor.

 ## Assignment 2: Websearch
 Answer questions about LoRa using the internet.